hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 connect to IDP, or be manually created by an administrator.
 For this tutorial, the user will be manually created using Keycloak admin API for simplicity.

-The first step involves getting an admin token from Keycloak using the admin username and password.
+The first step is to get an admin token from Keycloak using the username and password.
 This token allows the admin to perform operations on Keycloak such as creating a new user.
 Running the provided command should return the admin access token.